 Citi is an advertising partner.

-One unique part of the American Express® Green Card is the physical card itself.
+One unique aspect of the American Express® Green Card is the physical card itself.
 While nearly all credit cards are made of plastic or metal, this card is made from reclaimed plastic from beaches and islands.
-So you can know that you are helping conserve the ocean, while earning great credit card rewards simultaneously.
+So you can know that you are helping conserve the ocean, while earning great rewards simultaneously.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.

 American Express® Green Card: Benefits for frequent travelers, without the large annual fee

-The American Express® Green Card is a charge card that comes with great benefits and features for travelers.
+The American Express® Green Card comes with great benefits and features for travelers.
 With the potential to earn heaps of American Express Membership Rewards® and valuable travel credits, this card can deliver exceptional value for consumers on the go.

 American Express® Green Card benefit and features